-Lubricants posing a health hazard and/or hot lubricants Hazard to persons and the environment!
-When draining the lubricant take appropriate measures to protect persons and the environment.
-Wear safety clothing and a protective mask if required.
-Collect and dispose of any lubricants. ▷ Observe all legal regulations on the disposal of fluids posing a health hazard.
+Lubricants posing a health hazard and/or hot lubricants

+- ▶ When draining the lubricant take appropriate measures to protect persons and the environment. - Wear safety clothing and a protective mask if required. - Collect and dispose of any lubricants. - ▶ Observe all legal regulations on the disposal of fluids posing a health hazard.

-Fig. 16: Bearing bracket with constant level oiler
+Fig. 15: Bearing bracket with constant level oiler